CANADIAN ART SAMPLER – Elements, Principles, Research

 Research Canadian artists from the past 150 years.

-Use construction paper crayons to create a sampler of 9 different Canadian paintings.
+Create a sampler of 9 different Canadian paintings.

 Identify one interesting fact about each artist represented in the sampler.